CERVICAL DISC PROTRUSION

 Living with cervical disc protrusion may require ongoing management and lifestyle modifications to minimize symptoms and prevent recurrence.
 Patients are encouraged to:

-• Attend Regular Follow-Up Appointments: Regular monitoring by a healthcare provider is essential to assess treatment efficacy.
-Its also needed to monitor disease progression and address any new or worsening symptoms promptly.
+- Attend Regular Follow-Up Appointments: Regular monitoring by a healthcare provider is essential to assess treatment efficacy.
+It is also needed to monitor disease progression and address any new or worsening symptoms promptly.

 Long-Term Benefits of Treatment: